wingillis/layerwise-llm-training/efficient-llm-training-plan.md

 Make a new construction function/method that adds a block to the `self.transformer.h` `ModuleList`.
 Should take in a few parameters to compile it, and to create a low-rank approximation of any parts of the transformer `Block`.

-Each time a new layer is added, the `find_optimal_batch_size` function should be re-run and used to set the batch size.
-- Cache the outputs of this function into a file, so that I don't have to re-run if the inputs are exactly the same

 ### Linformer-style Low-rank approximation of attention calculation

 Create a low-rank approximation of attention with linformer causal attention.